haleyekrueger/haleyekrueger/README.md

--  Hi, I’m @haleyekrueger 🙋🏼‍♀️
+Hi, I’m @haleyekrueger 🙋🏼‍♀️
--  I’m interested in data engineering and I'm currently learning python, cpp, and R
--  I’m looking to collaborate on ETL projects, reach me at https://www.linkedin.com/in/haleyekrueger/
+Studying computer science student at Oregon State University.

 <!---
 haleyekrueger/haleyekrueger is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.